Management (MGMT)

 MGMT 7110 Negotiations (3)

-The behavioral processes and phenomena that are inherent in virtually all types of negotiations are explored.
+This course explores the behavioral processes and phenomena which are inherent in virtually all types of negotiations.
 Emphasis is on systematic preparation of a negotiating strategy.
-In-class exercises, role plays, and simulations are used by students to test their strategies and tactics.
+In-class negotiation exercises and extensive debriefings are used by participants to test and evaluate their strategies and tactics.

 MGMT 7120 Competition & Strategy (3)

+This is an advanced course in strategy and competition analysis.
 Analytical tools are presented for formulating competitive strategies.
 In-depth analysis of several industries and competitors is undertaken to help predict competitors’ behavior and future industry evolution.
 Additional considerations include how government, technology, and other environmental factors affect competition.
-This course also provides analytical approaches to examine the corporate strategies of diversified firms.
-The principal focus will be on high technology industries and services.
-Prerequisite(s): MGMT 6030.

 MGMT 7170 Healthcare Policy & Reform (3)

-This elective will benefit students by giving them a foundation of knowledge in three key areas of focus on the United States healthcare system: access to care, cost of care, and quality of care.
-Students will gain an understanding of how the insurance industry, Medicare, and Medicaid evolved into what it is today, their purpose, and their role in the three key areas of the healthcare system.
-Students will also learn about the government's role in healthcare and the history of healthcare reform.
-Finally, students will be able to see how these lessons apply in the real world through a series of guest lectures from hospital administrators, insurance company executives, experienced physicians, and ex-government employees.
+This course provides a foundation of knowledge in four key areas of focus within the United States healthcare system: access to care, cost of care, quality of care, and consumer perception of care.
+Students will gain an understanding of the history and evolution of the insurance industry, Medicare, and Medicaid, their purpose, and their role in the four key areas of the healthcare system.
+Students will also learn about the government's role in healthcare, the history of healthcare reform, and the Affordable Care Act.
+Finally, students will see how these lessons apply in the real world during a series of guest lectures from hospital administrators, insurance company executives, experienced physician leaders, and experts on the Affordable Care Act legislation and current healthcare policy.

 MGMT 7320 Executive Leadership (3)